NiJoao/LegendasTV-Downloader/README.md

 NO user input needed, totally automatic.

-Works great for TV-Shows, but gets unsynced subtitles for some movies, depending on naming schemes on both the file and legendas.tv website.
+Works great for TV-Shows, but not that great for movies, depending on naming schemes on both the file and legendas.tv website.
+It also appends the IMDB Rating to the end of a Movie's Folder.

 Please, use the **issues** tab to make suggestions and file bugs.